Battle of Lüshunkou: Aftermath of the battle

-However, Japanese prestige over the victory was tempered by accounts of widespread massacre of the Chinese inhabitants of the city by victorious Japanese troops, allegedly in response to the torture and murderous treatment the Chinese had shown Japanese prisoners of war at Pyongyang and elsewhere.
+However, Japanese prestige over the victory was tempered by accounts of widespread massacre of the Chinese inhabitants of the city by victorious Japanese troops.
 The report was highly controversial, as other correspondents present initially denied that such events had occurred out of fear of the Japanese.
 News of a massacre soon spread among the Western public, damaging Japan's public image and nearly torpedoing ongoing efforts by Japan to renegotiate the unequal treaties with the United States.
 The event came to be popularly known as the Port Arthur massacre.